ridoy/cutup/readme.md

 - [ ] Pair lines that happen to rhyme.
 Use input history.
 - [x] Have example inputs ready for first time users
 - [ ] Mobile responsiveness

+# changelog

+v0.3
+- Added better example lyric generation
+- Switched to two column layout, other UI edits
+- Shuffle by word by default